ORDAINED ZEN BUDDHIST MINISTER

 * * *

-AS A WRITER, Steve Kanji Ruhl is a contributing author to the book The Arts of Contemplative Care: Pioneering Voices in Buddhist Chaplaincy and Pastoral Work (Wisdom Publications).
+AS A WRITER, Steve Kanji Ruhl is the author of The Constant Yes of Things: Selected Poems 1973-2018 (Off the Common Books) and is a contributing author to the book The Arts of Contemplative Care: Pioneering Voices in Buddhist Chaplaincy and Pastoral Work (Wisdom Publications).
 His poems have been published in more than two dozen national literary magazines, and his work has been been awarded a Poetry Fellowship by the Massachusetts Artists Foundation.
 He has published two chapbooks of poetry: No Bread Without the Dance and Dead Lift.
 Regarding No Bread Without the Dance, the Pulitzer Prize-winning poet and former National Poet Laureate William Meredith wrote, “I can think of no more accurate word for the poems than ‘beautiful.'”
-His book The Constant Yes of Things: Selected Poems 1973-2018 will be published in the fall of 2018.
 As a journalist, Kanji was a reporter, arts reviewer, and later the arts editor for the newspaper in Amherst, MA, and his freelance articles have appeared in The Boston Globe, The Santa Fe Reporter (where he also was the movie critic), The Massachusetts Review, and elsewhere.
 He recently completed a spiritual memoir, Appalachian Zen: Journeys of an American Buddhist, and he was awarded a writing fellowship in non-fiction from the Pennsylvania Council on the Arts based on the opening chapter.
 He is also the author of an as-yet-unpublished novel, In the Moon of Falling Leaves, and a non-fiction book about Francis of Assisi, Dogen, and Rumi, called Enlightened Contemporaries.
 He currently is compiling a collection of his dharma talks, to be called Radical Zen: Getting to the Root of Awakening.

 * * *